amojena/Interactive-Lab-Hub/Lab 5/README.md

 Pick one of the models you have tried, pick a class of objects, and experiment with prototyping an interaction.
 This can be as simple as the boat detector earlier.
 Try out different interactions outputs and inputs.

+I played around with Teachable Machine and decided to do a CV model that would detect a user's hand gesture to control their Spotify.
+With hand gestures, the user can go to the next or previous track or pause/play the current track.
+The hand gestures and their corresponding actions are:

+- Raise Left Hand: go to previous song
+- Raise Right Hand: go to next song
+- Raise Both Hands:
+  - If song is playing: pause current track
+  - Otherwise, play current track
+- No clear hand gesture: do nothing

+For an action to be taken, the prediction must be made with *at least* 60% confidence (_arbitrary threshold_).

 **Describe and detail the interaction, as well as your experimentation.**

 ### Part C